 While customers naturally want to receive their purchases quickly and conveniently, one survey found that half of consumers also want to shop exclusively with retailers that offer sustainable delivery options (drapers).
 For some retailers, offering slower speed – but more sustainable services can benefit e-commerce business long-term, and may lead to a change in perception where a “good” delivery service is one that’s “good” for the planet – not simply the fastest.

 More deliveries, fewer vans: the sustainable e-commerce dilemma

-The pressure from consumers to provide sustainable e-commerce requires innovation, and many big brands are already successfully going green without compromising on quality.
+The pressure from consumers to provide sustainable e-commerce requires innovation, and many big brands are already successfully going carbon neutral without compromising on quality.
 High-end fashion retailer Burberry switched to packaging made from upcycled coffee cups, removing 29 tonnes of plastic lining (cropper) yet maintaining the luxurious feel that lends itself so well to popular unboxing videos on social media.

 The big question for fashion and beauty e-tailers, then, is how to provide the fastest delivery without impacting the environment?
 One of the most pressing issues is the number of delivery vehicles required to meet the rising demand for online fashion orders; one study found that the number of vans on UK roads each week could be reduced from 170,000 to just 4,600 if shoppers opted for click-and-collect rather than home delivery.

 To combat this, brands are adapting their delivery strategies to offer more flexible click-and-collect options.
 Using QR codes and automated warehousing technology, Zara successfully trialled a pop-up collection point in a London shopping centre and Walmart’s Pickup Towers are notified when a customer is en route to ensure items are ready for collection within 45 seconds (RetailCustomerExperience).